misahl/IceCream_Detector_Project/README.md

 # 🍦 Ice Cream Detector (AI/ML Project)

-This is a beginner-friendly machine learning project that predicts whether a person will want ice cream based on the temperature.
+This is a machine learning project that predicts whether a person will want ice cream based on the temperature.

 ---+++---